bevyengine/rfcs/rfcs/69-editor-design-system.md

 We would like to significantly enhance the appeal of Bevy and help foster an even more vibrant and inclusive community around the project by shipping a state-of-the-art editor tool.
 Beyond just raw features, user experience will be vital to the Bevy editor's success.
 (As an example, consider the momentum Blender gained after the 2.80 UI redesign, despite previous versions already being quite capable.)

-A game engine editor is a sizeable piece of software with hundreds (or thousands!) of individual UI pieces.
+Critically, a game engine editor is a sizeable piece of software with hundreds (or thousands!) of individual UI pieces.
 While we _could_ build such a UI in an _ad-hoc_ fashion, this would likely yield less-than-optimal results.
 We would therefore like to come up with a set of foundational principles, guidelines and reusable implementation pieces ahead-of-time to help ensure we stick the landing, efficiently delivering a polished, consistent and user-friendly editor from the get-go.

 > **Note**
-> There are still several technical challenges to be addressed in order to enable the underlying functionality of the editor, such as IPC, Data Model and Hot Reloading, to name a few.
+> There are still several technical challenges to be addressed in order to enable the underlying functionality of the editor, such as IPC, data model and hot reloading, to name a few.
 This RFC focuses solely on the UI/UX concerns, as we believe now is the right time to start exploring what the editor will look like and how it will behave.
+>
-We expect the findings of this exploration will help inform new Bevy UI features and help us uncover any papercuts and limitations.
+> We expect the findings of this exploration will help inform new Bevy UI features and help us uncover any papercuts and limitations.

 ### Intended Audiences